platform9/nodelet/README.md

       ```
    c.
 Copy `/etc/pf9/kube.d/rootCA.key` and `/etc/pf9/kube.d/rootCA.crt` to all the nodes.
 The location of these files must be same on all hosts i.e. `/etc/pf9/kube.d/rootCA.*`

 3. Create the necessary config files.
 Replace the IP address of the node.
+Also add path for "tar/zip files of images" under USER_IMAGES_DIR  (optional).
 Create /etc/pf9/nodelet/config_sunpike.yaml on master node with following contents -
    ```
    # Contents of /etc/pf9/nodelet/config_sunpike.yaml
    ALLOW_WORKLOADS_ON_MASTER: "true" # whether to allow workloads on master.
 Valid values are - "true" & "false"